mlin/GenomicSQLite/docs/guide_db.md

 ## genomicsqlite interactive shell

 The Python package includes a `genomicsqlite` utility that starts the [`sqlite3` interactive shell](https://sqlite.org/cli.html) with the Genomics Extension enabled.
-This is a great way to quickly inspect and explore your data, as one might use `grep` or `awk` on text file formats.
+This is a convenient way to inspect and explore your data, as one might use `grep` or `awk` on text file formats.
 With the Python package installed (`pip3 install genomicsqlite` or `conda install genomicsqlite`), simply invoke:

 ```
-$ genomicsqlite DB_FILENAME [-readonly]
+$ genomicsqlite DB_FILENAME [--readonly]
 ```

 to enter the SQL prompt with the database open.
 Or, add an SQL statement (in quotes) to perform and exit.
 If you've installed the Python package but the script isn't found, set your `PATH` to include the `bin` directory with Python console scripts.